Love kefir? This step-by-step tutorial will walk you through how to make milk kefir at home. All you need are milk kefir grains and milk!

 What Are Milk Kefir Grains?

-Kefir grains are cultures made of yeast and lactic acid bacteria.
+They’re cultures made of yeast and lactic acid bacteria.

 Similar to a vinegar mother, or a kombucha scoby, kefir grains are alive.
 They’re the organisms that keep the milk safe at room temperature, and that turn your milk into a fermented drink.